isislab-unisa/3dify/README.md

 docker compose -f dev.docker-compose.yml down
 ```

+If the application is

 ## Where to Apply Changes?

 - [/app/api](https://github.com/isislab-unisa/3dify/tree/main/app/api): in this folder you will find the code for the serverless APIs that power the application back end.
-E.g., *uploadPhotos* or *photosGallery*.
+   - *genderAge*: which estimates the gender and the age of a person given a picture of the face.
+   - *photos, uploadPhotos*: that lets the application read and write image files on the MinIO storage.

 - [/app/components](https://github.com/isislab-unisa/3dify/tree/main/app/components): in this folder you will find the code for the UI elements of the application front end, such as the photos gallery.

+- [/app/pythonServices](https://github.com/isislab-unisa/3dify/tree/main/app/pythonServices): in this folder you will find the code for the python-based back end.
+   - *scanFace*: extracts the 478 landmarks that map the face of the input face portrayed in the image
+   - *extractFeatures*: the outputs of genderAge and scanFace are processed to calculate facial parameters in terms of sizes and distances of all parts of the face (head, eyes, nose, mouth,...).
+Such parameters are numerical normalized in the [-1, 1] interval or a choice in an enumeration
+   - *applyAndDownload*: communicates with the makehuman daemon which will in turn generate an avatar based on a series of facial parameters given in input